rcconvict/Baffi-Theme--Newznab-/README.md

 # Baffi - the theme for Newznab
 A "theme" for newznab, it's more then the normal theme, this is a complete rewrite of the template files in effort to make a good theme.

+Join Synirc #newznab-baffi for more talk about the theme.

 #### Status